broadinstitute/seqr/deploy/kubernetes/README.md

 **Cloud-based instance**

 Most major cloud providers (including Google, AWS, Azure, and others) now have robust Kubernetes support and provide user-friendly ways to create Kubernetes clusters and then deploy, manage, and scale Kubernetes-based components.
-The following steps are necessary before `./servctl` can be used to deploy to a Google Container Engine cluster:
+The following steps are necessary before seqr's `./servctl` script can be used to deploy seqr components to a cloud-based cluster:

 1. Install Docker  ([MacOSX installer](https://getcarina.com/docs/tutorials/docker-install-mac/) )